-it resembles a rather wet summer in the Highlands of Scotland.
-Moderately warm days, with a Scotch mist, followed by cool evenings that allure to the cheerful fireside of a well-furnished and carpeted bungalow, with intermittent days of sunshine, and a change to any temperate climate you may fancy within easy distance, make up a state of things not to be contemned even by those who are in a position • to humour their every whim.
-The square plot in the middle distance in the centre of our photograph on page 217 is the tennis ground attached to St. Edward's School for European boys, the roof of which is partly visible among the trees to the left.
-The foundation of this and the erection of several other buildings must have been a considerable gratification to the late Sir Samuel Baker, who upon his arrival in Nuwara Eliya nearly half a century ago, wrote: "Why should not the highlands of Ceylon, with an Italian climate, be rescued from this state of barrenness? . . .
+The square plot in the middle distance in the centre of our photograph on page 219 is the tennis ground attached to St. Edward's School for European boys, the roof of which is partly visible among the trees to the left.

+The foundation of this and the erection of several other buildings must have afforded considerable gratification to the late Sir Samuel Baker, who upon his arrival in Nuwara Eliya nearly half a century ago, wrote: "Why should not the highlands of Ceylon, with an Italian climate, be rescued from this state of barrenness? . .
 Why should not schools be established, a comfortable hotel erected, a church built?"
 These and many other excellent institutions are now well established.
 In place of the uncomfortable rest-house, with its rather monotonous menu of tough beef and black bread, there are hotels whose extensive grounds abound with romantic nooks interesting alike to the artist and the man of science.